Skip to main content

 Tachograph

-The tachograph is the device that records driving times and rest periods as well as periods of other work and availability taken by the driver of a heavy vehicle.
-The purpose of the tachograph is to prevent driver’s fatigue and to guarantee fair competition and road safety.
+The tachograph is the device that records driving time, breaks and rest periods as well as periods of other work and availability of drivers engaged in the carriage of goods or passengers by road.
+The purpose of the tachograph is to enable controls of compliance with the set of EU rules aimed to prevent driver fatigue and to contribute to good working conditions of drivers, road safety and fair competition.

 Regulation (EU) N° 165/2014 on recording equipment in road transport sets out the basic constructive characteristics of the tachograph and lays down the main elements of the system that must be put in place and maintained in order to implement the tachograph across the EU.

-Digital tachographs are able to record and store the activity of the driver and the co-driver in an accurate and secure manner, thanks to the implementation of forefront technology and strong anti-tampering measures.
+Smart tachographs are able to record and store the activity of the driver and the co-driver in an accurate and secure manner, thanks to the implementation of forefront technology and strong anti-tampering measures, as well as record the position of the vehicle at certain moments of the day using GNSS.
 The driver must insert into the tachograph a personal card incorporating a microchip before starting to drive.
-This personal card stores the driving activity from the driver for at least 28 days and ensures that the information can be easily retrieved by inspection authorities.
+This personal card stores the driving activity from the driver for at least 56 days and ensures that the information can be easily retrieved by inspection authorities.

 Future improvements